-Justification for Exclusion: As of 2000, approximately 97 percent of Texas homes had telephones, so only a small percentage of Texans are excluded by telephone recruiting.
+Justification for Exclusion: As of 2006, approximately 93 percent of Texas homes had telephone service, so only a small percentage of Texans are excluded by telephone recruiting.
 The studies are designed to solicit information from lottery players and in some situations, specific segments of lottery players.